trushmi/review-sentiment-analyzer/README.md

    - nltk.download('stopwords')

 5. Run the Application
-   - python main.py

-## How to Run:

-Ensure that all files (main.py, utilities.py, positiveReview.txt, and negativeReview.txt) are in the same directory and run the following command in your terminal: python main.py
+   - Ensure that all files (main.py, utilities.py, positiveReview.txt, and negativeReview.txt) are in the same directory and run the following command in your terminal:
+   * python main.py

 ## Utility Functions (utilities.py)